 Structural clays and shale are of particular importance in centres of high-urban density.
-Production figures for Queensland in 2011-12 (2012-13) totalled 318 638 t (465 943 t) for brick and paver clay and shale materials.
+Production figures for Queensland in 2012-13 (2013-14) [2014-15] totalled 465 943 t (383 826 t) [409 286 t] for brick and paver clay and shale materials.

 Several structural clay-mining operations supply different brickworks distributed across metropolitan Brisbane, in suburbs including Rochedale (Austral), Darra (Boral), Dinmore (Claypave) and Oxley (PGH).
-The Darra, Dinmore (Photograph 219) and Oxley plants utilise blends incorporating clay and shale from the old open cuts (Photograph 220) in the Ipswich Coal Measures; the Rochedale plant only uses non coal bearing clay and shale.
+The Darra, Dinmore (Photograph 283) and Oxley plants utilise blends incorporating clay and shale from the old open cuts (Photograph 284) in the Ipswich Coal Measures; the Rochedale plant only uses non-coal-bearing clay and shale.
 The Warwick brick works produce the traditional dry pressed brick.
 Clays and shale are usually blended to manufacture a large range of bricks and paving products of different colours and textures.
-These are kiln-fired at temperatures of about 1100°C (Photograph 221).
+These are kiln-fired at temperatures of about 1100°C (Photograph 285).
 The total tonnage of clay produced to supply the local brick industry is about 1 Mtpa valued at about \$7 m.
 Yearly production of structural clay depends on the local level of commercial and domestic construction activity.
 Major brickworks operations around Brisbane have recently been consolidated to reduce operating costs, such as closure of the PGH Strathpine brickworks in 2006, the upgrade of the PGH Oxley site, the closure of a plant at Darra in 2011 and the closure of the Austral Dinmore site in 2012.
 In addition, the PGH Cooroy Brickworks and QC Bricks in Bundaberg closed in mid-2010 because of declining markets.

-A joint venture that will be owned 60 per cent by CSR and 40 per cent by Boral is expected to be completed in the first half of 2015.
-Boral chief executive, Mike Kane, said, with Australian brick manufacturing being challenged as a result of a reduction in brick usage and high input costs, the joint venture will allow us to drive efficiencies across the combined network of operations, creating a more sustainable business."
+A joint venture that will be owned 60% by CSR and 40% by Boral, reflecting the value of the two businesses was finalised in May 2015 and approved by the ACCC.
+Boral chief executive, Mike Kane, said "with Australian brick manufacturing being challenged as

+Photograph 283: Automated cutting of clay pavers prior to kiln firing at Claypave's Dinmore plant a result of a reduction in brick usage and high input costs, the joint venture will allow us to drive efficiencies across the combined network of operations, creating a more sustainable business".